Part of our series The Basics of Protection Class.

 Every WSRB Protection Class (PC) evaluation includes an in-person visit from one of our fire protection analysts.
-We’ll be making more than 100 visits next year, so we want to give you an inside look at one of them.
+We’ll be making more than 100 visits in 2020, so we want to give you an inside look at one of them.

 A visit to Snohomish County

 I've worked as a WSRB fire protection analyst for six years.
 Early on November 12, I began my visit to Snohomish County Fire District 21, a single-station department in Arlington Heights.
 Snohomish County Fire District 21 serves approximately 9,000 people in rural Snohomish County, primarily with volunteer firefighters who live in the district.

 Checking out one of Snohomish County Fire District 21's fire engines.

 Upon arrival in the morning, I was welcomed by two firefighters and later joined by Chief Chad Schmidt.
 Together, we worked through questions about the following topics: